Configuration

 lines = 5000 # max scrollback lines per paneRestore command allowlist

-Like tmux-resurrect, you can restrict which commands are replayed on restore, so lazy-tmux never re-runs an arbitrary program that happened to be active at save time:
+You can restrict which commands are replayed on restore, so lazy-tmux never re-runs an arbitrary program that happened to be active at save time:

 - key omitted → every command is restored (default).